RasaHQ/rasa/docs/api/custom-nlu-components.rst

-:desc: Create custom components to create additional features like sentiment
+:desc: Create custom components to create additional features like sentiment a
        analysis to integrate with open source bot framework Rasa.

 .. _custom-nlu-components:

-Custom NLU Components
+Custom NLU Components a
 =====================

 .. edit-link::